Theatre Resume Examples

 Theatre Manager

-- Proven track record of increasing revenue and improving customer satisfaction
+- Track record of increasing revenue and improving customer satisfaction

 - Strong leadership and strategic planning skills